The debt collection process: what to expect

 If you’ve had a change in circumstances and can no longer afford the payment plan you set up with us, please get in touch with us to let us know.

-If you stop making payments and don’t get in touch to discuss the reason why, we’ll continue to try to contact you to understand what’s happened.
-If we attempt contact repeatedly but don’t get a response, your account may be at risk of potential legal action.
 This legal action could mean that fees and interest are added, increasing what you owe.
 If a County Court Judgment (CCJ) is granted, this will be visible on your credit file for 6 years and may impact your ability to get future credit.
 It's important that you get in touch to let us know what’s going on.

 What else am I able to do online?

-By registering your Lowell account online you’re able to manage your debt yourself, from anywhere at any time without needing to call us.
+By registering your Lowell account online, you’re able to manage your debt yourself from anywhere at any time without needing to call us.

-Here’s are a few things you can do online:
+Here are a few things you can do online:

 • Use our budget calculator to work out what you can afford